uhop/dcl/README.md

 // Bob: GIVE ME TWENTY!
 ```

-The double function technique for a super call allows you to work directly with a next method in chain --- no intermediateries means that this call is as fast as it can be, no run-time penalties are involved during method calls, and it greatly simplifies debugging.
+The double function technique for a super call allows you to work directly with a next method in chain --- no intermediaries means that this call is as fast as it can be, no run-time penalties are involved during method calls, and it greatly simplifies debugging.

 And, of course, our "classes" can be absolutely anonymous, like in this one-off "class":